eva1azaz/CS2980-MIA-project/README.md

 - **Recall class 1 = members** (how well attacker detects members)
 - **Recall class 0 = non-members**
 - **Balanced Accuracy** = average of the two recall values

-Example:

-> High recall for class 1 and low for class 0 means the attacker performs very well on members only, revealing a generalization gap.

-- Dropout may reduce this gap but can harm target accuracy.
-- Smoothing often provides strong privacy with minimal utility loss.

 ---